Business Done Properly

 We carry out all of our deliveries to the vast majority of our own stores every fortnight, at night, to reduce congestion and do it in the most fuel efficient manner we can.

-All the power (electricity) to our stores is sourced from 100% renewable sources.
-Currently 23% of the power used in our factory is from renewable sources and we are lobbying our landlord to improve this.
+All the power (electricity) for our office, factory and retail stores is from 100% renewable sources.
 We do not use gas.

 All of our factory waste water, rich in chocolatey nutrients, is diverted away from the drains and into a collection tank where it’s treated and taken away for pig feed.